Overview of Banks in Greenland

 Since the number of licensed banks is just two, naturally the structure of these two banks would be quite similar; but it is not the case in reality.
 There are only two kinds of banks –

 - Bank that offers insurance and other financial products.

 In Greenland, there’s only one commercial bank and another bank is a bank that offers financial products and insurance services.
-As per report of Moody’s Investors Service, Danish banking system is quite supportive of Greenland’s banking system since Denmark is the authority on financial and monetary regulatory matters of Greenland.
-It is also expected that the operating conditions of Danish banking system will be able to support better within next 12 to 18 months.
+As per the report of Moody’s Investors Service, the Danish banking system is quite supportive of Greenland’s banking system since Denmark is the authority on financial and monetary regulatory matters of Greenland.
+It is also expected that the operating conditions of the Danish banking system will be able to support better within the next 12 to 18 months.